 For me, the mortar and pestle had a somewhat less direct personal connection.
 I have often said that baking was alchemy, and somehow it feels inspiring to prep the spices like an old apothecary grinding medicines.
-The weight of the cool granite pestle, the sympathetic sound of stone on stone, and direct control of the process makes me feel closer to the work somehow.
+The weight of the cool granite pestle, the sympathetic sound of stone on stone, and direct control of the process make me feel closer to the work somehow.
 It forces me to be attentive and contemplative of what would normally be a bothersome and mundane task.

 I love using old things.
 I prefer rolling out pie crusts by hand than rolling them in a sheeter, and kneading doughs with a handheld pastry blender than using a mixer.
 The number and variety of wooden spoons I keep in my kitchen is almost oppressive, and I still prefer using wooden utensils at work over the weird sharp edges of stainless steel.
 I’m not stupid enough to eschew all modern creations.
 If reading Consider The Fork taught me one thing, it’s that the old ways were certainly not always the best ways.

 All the same, these things somehow feel warmer and more intimate.
 They offer me deeper understanding of why I do what I do, and what part of me goes into my creations.

 When my grandmother passed away and her estate was still being dealt with, my father asked me if I wanted anything in particular from her house.
 Bubba had asked me similar questions repeatedly before she died.
 I didn’t really want property, or money, or tchotchkes.
 Over and over, I said “I will take what you leave me, but I don’t want anything.”

 I didn’t want anything- especially not to admit that she would die.
 That day, for my father, I finally changed my answer.